Education in Kerala: Post-Independence era

 The Kerala Education Act of 1958 provided for the better organization and development of educational institutions.
 According to the first economic census, conducted in 1977, 99.7% of the villages in Kerala had a primary school within 2 km, 98.6% had a middle school within 2 km and 96.7% had a high school or higher secondary school within 5 km.
-In 1991, Kerala became the first state in India to be recognised as completely literate, although the effective literacy rate at that time was only 90%.
+In 1991, Kerala became the first state in India to be recognized as completely literate, although the effective literacy rate at that time was only 90%.